DorcasKaaria/NorthWind-Analysis/README.md

 2. Uncover the profit generated and average profit margin for the business
 3. Identify which products are the most performing by revenue
 4. Compare product performance by revenue and profit
-5. Establish which regions are performing
+5. Establish which regions are best performing
-6. Uncover average customer expenditure/spending potential
+6. Determine sales trends over the three years
+7. Identify which customer brings in the most revenue

 **Executive Summary**